Compiling Large Multi-Modal Requirement Documents into Runnable Software Systems: From an Agentic Test-Driven Perspective: Introduction

 To bridge this gap, we propose \tool (Agentic Requirement Compilation), a framework that shifts the paradigm from stochastic code generation to a rigorous process of requirement compilation.
 Unlike existing ``role-play'' or ``reactive'' systems, \tool treats multi-modal requirement documents as a high-level source language, structured via a light-weight, graph-based Domain Specific Language (DSL).
-By transforming dense specifications into a formal graph of requirement scenarios, we provide a deterministic blueprint that prevents the requirement drift and omission typical of natural language prompts.
-This structured foundation enables a novel bidirectional, test-driven agentic loop, i.e., \begin{itemize}[leftmargin=*] \item \textbf{Testable Architecture Construction:} A top-down phase that first decomposes the graph into verifiable UI, API, and database interface, accompanied with reliable tests for each interface.
-As a result, the architecture is modularized as a set of interactable interfaces, each of which is equipped with a set of tests in the form of unit tests, component tests, and integration test. \item \textbf{Constrained Code Generation:} A bottom-up implementation phase where agents generate code that must satisfy these predefined test suites as constraints.
-Specifically, \tool implements the architecture by satisfying low-level unit test first, then moves to satisfy component tests and integration test in the higher level. \end{itemize}
+By transforming dense specifications into a formal graph of requirement scenarios, we provide a deterministic blueprint which reduces requirement drift and implementation omission typical of natural language prompts.
+This structured foundation enables a novel bidirectional, test-driven agentic loop, i.e., \begin{itemize}[leftmargin=*] \item \textbf{Testable Architecture Construction:} A top-down phase that first decomposes the graph into verifiable UI, API, and database interfaces, accompanied by reliable tests for each interface.
+As a result, the architecture is modularized as a set of interactable interfaces, each of which is equipped with a set of tests in the form of unit tests, component tests, and integration tests. \item \textbf{Constrained Code Generation:} A bottom-up implementation phase where agents generate code that must satisfy these predefined test suites as constraints.
+Specifically, \tool implements the architecture by satisfying low-level unit tests first, then moves to satisfy component tests and integration tests in the higher level. \end{itemize}